A Boeing 767 Atlas Air aircraft made a U-turn after the engine on the right suffered a malfunction (video)

 The pilots declared a state of emergency, stopped the damaged engine and landed in Honolulu 30 minutes after takeoff.
 Fortunately, the incident caused more fear than damage.
 No injuries were reported.

-Atlas Air made a statement about the incident, without providing further details about what caused the engine failure.
+Atlas Air made a statement about the incident, without providing further details on what caused the engine failure.
 "An Atlas Air passenger flight landed safely at Honolulu's Daniel K. Inouye International Airport due to a technical engine problem.
 At Atlas Air, safety is always our top priority and we will conduct a thorough inspection to determine the cause."

 The aircraft involved is a Boeing 767-300ER model, indicative N649GT.
 It has 28.5 and configuration in a class with 255 seats.
 Propulsion is provided by 2 General Electric CF6 engines.